open-taggy/roadmap/README.md

 # Roadmap
-the project roadmap with milesontes
+the project roadmap with milestones